ali5h/rules_pip/README.md

 This repository provides support for installing dependencies typically managed via `pip`.
 Usage is similar to `rules_python`.
 Main difference is that `requirement.txt` must have been produced by `pip-compile`.
-This means that pip packages can be fetched in parallel.
+This means that dependecies of all the pip packages are already resolved and bazel can fetch them in parallel.

+There is also support for python version.
+The assumption is each python version has its own requirement files. python binary of that version should exist in the global environe

 ## Setup